w3f/polkadot-wiki/docs/general/polkadot-v1.md

 mechanism allowing continuous incentives for the network's participants without relying on intermediaries or centralized entities.

-Currently, Polkadot 1.0 achieve resilience through the following strategies:
+Currently, Polkadot 1.0 achieves resilience through the following strategies:

 - Nominated Proof of Staking (NPoS) where the stake per validator is maximized and evenly distributed across validators.